Winkie's Kitty Cat Blog

 Not all of the above symptoms may be present and there may be other complications, such as hypothermia due to dehydration.
 It is vitally important therefore that any sick cat must be seen by a veterinarian for diagnosis.
 Cat distemper symptoms appear swiftly and often give the impression that the cat has been poisoned.

 Feline parvovirus is spread by direct contact with contaminated feces, urine, vomit, mucus, blood, and saliva.
-Fleas can also transmit the virus from cat to cat. cat distemper
+Fleas can also transmit the virus from cat to cat.

 Kittens affected by cat distemper unfortunately do not have a high survival rate.